Internal

 Someone built a custom GPT for sales.
 It reads from a Google Drive folder.
 Nobody documented which folder, who can use the GPT, or what it returns.
 Now it's part of the workflow.

-What ends up in the AI register.
+What belongs in the AI register

 Chat assistants